Iran says it test-fires missiles in war of nerves

 "A lot depends on nuclear talks," said Esfandiari.
 "If there's no progress and the initiative is deadlocked, then these kind of actions will intensify."

-(Additional reporting by Yeganeh Torbati in Dubai, Fredrik Dahl in Vienna and Justyna Pawlak in Brussels; Editing by Mark Heinrich, Kevin Liffey and Michael Roddy)
+(Additional reporting by Yeganeh Torbati in Dubai, Fredrik Dahl in Vienna and Justyna Pawlak in Brussels; Editing by Mark Heinrich and Kevin Liffey)